Full-time caregiving is an around-the-clock job, but respite care can give live-in caregivers a short-term break.

 Adult day services

 Adult day services are great options for seniors who enjoy spending time out of their homes.
 Adult day services are provided at locations like senior centers and churches.
-These services offer the chance for seniors to have socialization along with supervision and medical care.
+These services offer seniors the chance to have socialization, along with supervision and medical care.
 They can allow you to work or complete needed tasks during the day.

 In-home care